SheilaGrace/ProjectUndertaker/SheilaGrace/SheilaProfile.md

 After that, her gender dysphoria was almost gone but instead her species dysphoria came up.
 She tried to seek a solution and found an English-based therian community.
 She was not that good at English at that moment but tried her best to communicate with global therians.
 That experience almost concluded her stance.

+That is to say, her life itself is a therianthropic art.